jbnnguyen04/jbnnguyen04/README.md

 Hi!
-My name is Jade and I'm a newbie to this GitHub world.
+A little introduction about myself:

-I'm trained in data analysis and is studying towards obtaining my Associate of Science degree.
-I've had 2 years of working experience in total and I'm excited to grow beyond that number.
+My name is Jade.
+I'm trained in data analysis and am studying to obtain my Associate of Science degree.
+I have two years of working experience and I am excited to grow beyond that number.

-Feel free to contact me either at my GitHub or my LinkedIn.
+Feel free to connect with me either through GitHub or LinkedIn.

 Thanks for reading! <3